Nivalyx/osu-wiki/wiki/Tournaments/UCUP/2021/en.md

 ### Match regulations

-1. Each player must use the `!roll` command once in the multiplayer lobby in order to determine the banning and picking order.
+1. Each team captain must use the `!roll` command once in the multiplayer lobby in order to determine the banning and picking order.
    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
-2. Each player is obligated to ban **two beatmaps** from the mappool, with the first ban given prior to the beginning of the match and the second ban given after 4 maps have been played.
-These beatmaps are not allowed to be picked by any player during the entire match.
+2. Each team is obligated to ban **one beatmap** (in the Round of 32 and Round of 16) or **two beatmaps** (in the Quarterfinals, Semifinals, and both of the Finals weeks) from the corresponding mappool.
+These beatmaps will not be allowed to be picked by any player during the entire match.
    - Banning does not apply in the Qualifier lobbies.
 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking up to warm themselves up before the match are expected to do so by their own outside the multiplayer lobby.
-4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
-Allowed mods are EZ, HR, HD, FL, or any possible combinations of the four mods.
+4. In a FreeMod pick, **one player from each team must play with Hidden and the other player must play with either NoMod, Easy, HardRock, Hidden+Easy, or Hidden+HardRock**.
+   -
    - Playing a FreeMod pick without any mods activated is not allowed.
-5. In case a beatmap ends with a score tie, **the player that doesn't pick the beatmap** gets the point.
-6. In case of a tiebreaker, each player will discreetly ban 1 of the 3 remaining available beatmaps from the mappool.
-This is done by sending an in-game PM with your ban to the match referee.
-The one beatmap that ends up not being banned by both players will be played as the tiebreaker.
-   - If both players ban the same beatmap, the referee will run the `!roll 2` command in the lobby to determine which of the 2 remaining possible tiebreakers will be played.
+5. The tiebreaker will be played under FreeMod conditions, although players are not forced to pick mods.
-7. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has been concluded by the responsible referees.
+6. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has been concluded by the responsible referees.

 [flag_AT]: /wiki/shared/flag/AT.gif "Austria"
 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"